leewhy05/ejs/README.md

 This was created using the express framework for node.

 ## The site
-nodejs backendonly project, with MVC architecture.
+nodejs backend only project, with MVC architecture.

 The project is a task manager app, for just creating, editing, deleting all task saved to database